How to Talk About COVID-19 Vaccines With Friends and Family

 Let people know they have options

-If an adult is hesitant about getting an mRNA COVID vaccine, such as the Pfizer-BioNTech or Moderna vaccine, let them know that another vaccine is available.
+If someone 12 or older is hesitant about getting an mRNA COVID vaccine, such as the Pfizer-BioNTech or Moderna vaccine, let them know that another vaccine is available.
 The Novavax vaccine is a protein subunit vaccine, which is a type of vaccine that has been used for many years to protect against other diseases, such as hepatitis B and whooping cough.

 Help make people’s vaccination happen